 Old as an 80’s Party

 The term “customer focused” came into vogue around the time of “total quality management” and “top of mind”.
 In other words, the 80s.
-It was puffy language, just like the puffy hair, dark wayfarers and velvet suits of the times.
+It was puffy language, just like the puffy hair, dark wayfarers and velvet suits.

 Yes.
-I get that you’re probably too young to know “80’s cool”, like how when pairing off with a friend to yell “I know you are, but what am I?” was actually funny.
+I get that you’re probably too young to get “80’s cool”, like when yelling at your friend “I know you are, but what am I?” was actually funny.

 Old people did dumb things back then.
 You’ll do dumb things too.
 It’s karma.